Believe you're born to stand out? Get to know the qualities that make a great leader. Here's a hint – it begins with your character.

 All in all, each of these traits can not be developed without a distinct vision in mind.
 Lack of vision will strip your team and yourself of motivation.
 Viewing a long-term goal in a wider context will enable setbacks to be smoother and the team or individual to keep on their feet.

 A great leader never stands still and is always hungry for learning.
 If you’re focused on going from good to great, we can help guide you.
-With over 150 degrees and more than 1300 single subjects from 10 leading unis, you can fill any gaps in your knowledge and become a well-rounded leader that others aspire to.
+With over a few hundred degrees and more than a thousand single subjects from leading Australian unis, you can fill any gaps in your knowledge and become a well-rounded leader that others aspire to.